JayCBoi/Databricks/README.md

 - Automated data quality checks
 - Production-ready scheduling and monitoring

-## 📁 Repository Structure

-**Note:** this repository contains only *.py* notebook files used in Databricks.
+**Note:** this repository contains only *.py* notebook files used in Databricks or *.ipynb* files.
 All pipeline results, job configurations, and visualizations are documented in the README files below.